aanzo98/CIS-7-Fall-2018/Assignment 5.md

 2n + 2m + 2 = even | Sum of two odd integers is even.
 Direct proof.

-- The sum of an even integer and it's square is even. even = 2n | odd = 2n + 1
+-The sum of an even integer and it's square is even. even = 2n | odd = 2n + 1
 2n + 2n^2
 2n + (2n)(2n) = 4n^2 + 2n | All integers divisible by 2
 4n^2 + 2n = even | Sum of an even integers and it's square is even.
 Direct proof.

-- If n squared is odd, then n is odd if n is even, then n^2 is even n = 2k n^2 = 4k^2 = 2(2k^2)
+-If n squared is odd, then n is odd if n is even, then n^2 is even n = 2k n^2 = 4k^2 = 2(2k^2)